 To a Roman, 'truth' went beyond 'facts'.

-It was about universal truths, - moral truths
+It was about universal truths, - moral truths.

 And it should be remembered that lot of Roman history was 'made up'.